AshirbadDash/Tunehub/README.md

 1. Clone the repository
 2. Open the project in your IDE by importing as maven project
-3. You have to change the db name and password in application properties --> /BloomWave/src/main/resources/application.properties
+3. You have to change the db name and password in application properties --> /Tunehub/src/main/resources/application.properties
-4. Then create a empty database named bloomwave as per the url in application properties
+4. Then create a empty database named tunehub as per the url in application properties
 5. Then create the Database
 6. Run the application